-My book: The Origins of Worcester Porcelain is now available
+My book The Origins of Worcester Porcelain is

-for advance order.
-The printers have been paid & are processing
+of January 2018.
+The printers have been paid & are busy processing

-in the book and sample pages are available upper right.
+in the book and sample pages are available upper right (two separate

-following pricing.
-I do not have facilities to accept payments by
+for the following pricing.
+I do not have facilities to accept payments